 The reality is that friends don’t always make the best cofounders.

 One of the first questions you should ask yourself is – Are you willing to lose your friend because of the business?
+But, if your friend has business experience, the partnership might work.
+And if your friend has money to invest, it could help you start a business without money.

 - Do I trust this person completely? – I don’t mean the “show up on time for the ball game” kind of trust.
 I mean your livelihood, your credit, or your reputation.